 Before his fame and as a young student in New York, Tom Ford visited the townhouse of a fellow designer Halston.
 “I copied everything, the long, low grey couches, everything, from Halston’s apartment for the Gucci store design.”
 Ford loved the actual Halston place so much that he bought it in 2019.

-In 1951, Sir Hugh Beaver, the then managing director of the Guinness Breweries, became involved in an argument over which was the fastest game bird in Europe, the golden plover or the red grouse.
-He realised that there was no book to settle the argument, and knew that there must have been numerous other questions debated nightly among the public.
+In 1951, Sir Hugh Beaver, then managing director of the Guinness Breweries, became involved in an argument over which was the fastest game bird in Europe – the golden plover or the red grouse.
+He realised that there was no book to settle the argument, and knew that there must have been lots of other questions debated nightly among the public.
 So he created the Guinness World Records.

 The pandemic was supposed to kill off gyms: who would want to pay when there were so many free alternatives at home?
 Yet 5 years on, gym memberships are at a record level (at least in the UK).